-Make checks out to the Town of Brookline and mail them to the secretary:
+Make checks payable to the Town of Brookline and mail them to:

-Brookline Early Education Program 115 Greenough St. #107 Brookline, MA 02445
+Mailing: Brookline Early Education Program

+333 Washington St Brookline, MA 02445

-The tax exempt # for child care is: 046 00 1102
+The tax ID number for BEEP is: 04-600 1102

-4. If a family falls behind with payments (without prior approval from the Principal or Program Coordinators) you will be asked to pay the remainder of the balance in full in order for your child to continue to attend the program.
+4. If a family falls behind with payments (without prior knowledge from the Principal or Program Coordinators) you will be asked to pay the remainder of the balance in full in order for your child to continue to attend the program.